keithters/NFT-Provenance-Hash/README.md

 # NFT Provenance Hash Generator
-Dead Simple python script to generate a Provenance hash for an NFT series.
+Dead Simple python script to generate an SHA256 Provenance Hash for an NFT series.
 This assumes your images are named in sequence, `0.png`, `1.png`, etc. (gif, jpg etc. work as well).
+Should be easy to hack as needed.

 1. Edit the following vars: